ArcGIS Experience Builder

 Recreating Web Appbuilder Info Summary widget workflows in Experience Builder

-With the October 2023 update of ArcGIS Online, the Near Me widget is now out of beta in ArcGIS Experience Builder.
-We have added some great enhancements in this update including some functional parities with Near Me and Situation Awareness Web AppBuilder widget, performance improvement, widget communications and many more.
-We also restructure the configuration experience for greater usability and better user experience.
+With the February 2023 update of ArcGIS Online, we have added some great enhancements in Near Me.
+The enhancements include some functional parities with Info Summary, Near Me, Situation Awareness and Screening Web AppBuilder widgets.
+We have implemented list virtualization to improve performance, added map symbol support and many more.
+We also organized the configuration experience for greater usability and better user experience.
+Please visit this community post if you want to learn more about what is new in Near Me in February 2024 ArcGIS Online update.
 As you migrate to Experience Builder, you can leverage these new functionalities for your Info Summary workflows in Experience Builder.

 Let us assume you have a Web Appbuilder App that is used by public to explore current roadway conditions, restrictions, closures, and other alerts to help plan a safer trip.
 You want to migrate this app to Experience Builder.
 Here’s how to do it: